Eduardo-vsouza/rp3/README.md

 5. Output files
 	Database files will be generated inside the output directory in the ``databases`` folder.
 You can check for database metrics at ``metrics/database_metrics.txt``.
+## Notes
+Unless specified in the next modes, databases will have annotated proteins excluded based on the ``-proteome`` provided.
+This behavior is intended to remove, by default, any already annotated microprotein and peptides that match to them.
+If you are interested in annotated proteins as well, there are two ways to prevent this from happening:
+- Specify the parameter ``--uniprotAnnotation`` during the ``database`` mode.
+This will use a data frame obtainable from Uniprot containing the annotation level for each protein in the ``--proteome``.
+Rp3 will then tag differently each protein in the provided proteome based on their annotation level.
+As proteins in Uniprot vary in their annotation, it might be wise to include those with very low annotation levels when identifying unannotated proteins, as they are poorly characterized.
+The annotation level ranges from 1 to 5.
+To control which should be kept, provide the argument ``--annotationLevel`` followed by a number from 1 to 5. ``--annotationLevel 4`` will keep only those proteins with an annotation level equal to or lower than 4.
+This is the default behavior if ``--uniprotAnnotation`` is provided. **Requires ``--includeLowAnnotation`` to be specified during the ``search`` mode.**
+- Specify ``--keepAnnotated`` in ``search`` mode, the next step.
+This will treat every protein, annotated or unannotated, the same.

 # Peptide search